Skip to content

 • Style Types: Each effect supports solid, gradient, or image-based styling

-• Toggle Controls: Easy on/off switches for stroke and shadow effects
+• Toggle Controls: On/off switches for stroke and shadow effects

-Now that you’re familiar with the interface, check out the Workflow Guide for step-by-step instructions on creating your first bitmap font and optimizing it for your specific use case.
+See the Workflow Guide for step-by-step instructions on creating and exporting your first bitmap font.